Manitoba Bisons: Varsity sports

-Ice hockey

 Men's ice hockey

 The Bisons iced a junior ice hockey team in the Manitoba Junior Hockey League.
 The Bisons won four consecutive Turnbull Cups as Manitoba junior champions in 1922, 1923, 1924, and 1925.

-The 1923 Bisons team won the Allan Cup, Memorial Cup and Abbott Cup, and were inducted into the Manitoba Hockey Hall of Fame.
+The 1923 Bisons team won the Allan Cup, Memorial Cup and Abbott Cup, and were inducted into the Manitoba Hockey Hall of Fame in 2023.
 The roster included J.A.
 Wise (Forward), C.E.
 Williams (Sub Forward), C.S.
 Doupe (Sub Goal), F. Robertson (Sub Defence), R.E.
 Moulden (Forward), A.I.
 Chapman (Defence), Blake Watson (Forward), Murray Murdoch (Captain & Centre), A.T.
 Puttee (Goal), J. Mitchell (Forward), A. Johnson (Defence), S.B.
 Field (Secretary/Treasurer), R.L.
 Bruce (Manager), H. Andrews (President), Hal Moulden (Coach), Walter Robertson (Trainer).

 The school's senior ice hockey team won the 1931 World Ice Hockey Championships playing as the University of Manitoba Grads, and were inducted into the Manitoba Hockey Hall of Fame in the team category.
 The roster included Sammy McCallum, Gordon MacKenzie, Blake Watson, Art Puttee, Frank Morris, George Hill, Ward McVey, Jack Pidcock, Guy "Weary" Williamson.

 In December 1934, the university appealed to W. A. Fry and the Amateur Athletic Union of Canada regarding a decision by the Manitoba Amateur Hockey Association (MAHA) which did not require university students be released from a private club team to play for the school team.
 Fry agreed with the university, stating that students are under the jurisdiction of the school unless released by the school to play for a club team.
 He also stated that AAU of C rulings should be respected by affiliated organizations, such as the MAHA.

 The 1965 Bisons won the David Johnston University Cup as the Canadian Interuniversity Athletics Union champions, and were also inducted into the Manitoba Hockey Hall of Fame.